 Also, the Federal Emergency Management Agency can steer you to safe shelter in your area.
 Text SHELTER and your zip code to 43362 (4FEMA) for guidance.

 Bear in mind that most shelters don’t admit pets, so you’ll have to make other arrangements for Spot or Felix.

 The important thing is to fix on a destination far in advance.
 Familiarize yourself with several routes for getting there in case bridges or roads are flooded.

 If there’s even a remote possibility of evacuation, tackle this last-minute hurricane preparedness checklist as soon as possible:

-Take homeowner, or renters insurance, documentation with you.
+- Take homeowners or renters insurance documentation with you.
 Make sure you have your insurance agent’s number in your phone.

-Round up prescription medications, inhalers or other health care needs.
-Fill a cooler with ice for meds that must be kept cold.
+- Round up prescription medications, inhalers or other health care needs.
+Fill a cooler with ice for any meds that must be kept cold.

 Believe it or not, there’s still plenty to do if you’re allowed to wait out the storm at home:

-If flooding occurs, on the other hand, head for the highest level in the house.
+- But if flooding occurs, head for the highest level in the house.
 However, don’t take refuge in a closed attic.
 You could be trapped if water levels continue to rise.

-If you use a generator, use it only outside and away from windows.
-Stay at least 15 or 20 feet away; inhaling the fumes could cause carbon monoxide poisoning.
+- If you use a generator, use it only outside and away from windows.
+Stay at least 15 or 20 feet away, because inhaling the fumes could cause carbon monoxide poisoning.